OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-20.md

 A king who sits on the throne of judgement winnows out all evil with his eyes.

 ## Proverbs 20:9
-Who can say, “I have cleansed my heart; I am pure from my sin”?
+Who can claim, “I have purified my heart; I am free from my sin”?

 ## Proverbs 20:10
 Differing weights and differing measures— both are detestable to the Lord.